thrishank/zkPass_schemas/indian-age.md

   ],
-  "HRCondition": ["verify you are over 18 years old"], "tips": {
+  "HRCondition": ["verify you are over 18 years old"],
+    "tips": {
-    "message": "When you successfully log in, please click the 'Start' button to initiate the verification process."
+    "message": "If you are already logged in the digilocker please logout and log in.
+When you successfully log in please click on the Aadhar Document, please click the 'Start' button to initiate the verification process."
   }
 }
 ````